 - It’s easy and fast as you just focus on the extraction time

 - It may require calibrating the espresso machine, especially, for a lungo unless the machine has a dedicated lungo function

-The classic espresso is about one and two ounces for a single shot and doppio respectively.
+The classic espresso is about one ounce and two ounces for a single shot and doppio respectively.
 Ristretto and lungo are customizations of the classic espresso.

 The coffee yield for a ristretto is about half that of espresso whereas a lungo yields 33% more coffee than espresso.

 FAQs About the Ounces in a Shot of Espresso